iurrrui/iurrrui.github.io/about-me.md

 Hi.

 Much of what I do takes what's scattered, tangled, or ambiguous and turns it into clarity and ultimately something usable.
 It often starts with asking the right question, diving into the mess, breaking a problem down, rebuilding it into the form it needs, and iterating.
-Drawing on research, design, technology, and communication, the outcome can be a study, workshop, visualization, system, or prototype.
+Drawing on research, design, technology, and communication, the outcome can be a study, workshop, article, visualization, workflow, prototype, or system.

 Presently, I'm a User Researcher at [Sanoma Learning](https://www.sanomalearning.com/) working on the [itslearning](https://itslearning.com/) Learning Management System.